-Just south of Boulder, Colorado, the NWTC is nestled at the base of the Rocky Mountain foothills.
-The 305-acre site experiences diverse and vigorous wind patterns—more than 100 miles per hour—making it an ideal setting for testing the reliability and performance of wind turbines.
+Just south of Boulder, Colorado, the National Wind Technology Center is nestled at the base of the Rocky Mountain foothills.
+The 305-acre site experiences diverse and vigorous wind patterns—more than 100 miles per hour—making it an ideal setting for evaluating the reliability and performance of wind turbines.

 - Distributed Wind Resource Assessment: State of the Industry

 - Deployment of Wind Turbines in the Built Environment: Risks, Lessons, and Recommended Practices

 - Lidar-Enhanced Wind Turbine Control: Past, Present, and Future

 - Development of a 5 MW reference gearbox for offshore wind turbines